jez/blog/_posts/2022-02-22-error-recovery-part-2.md

 end # ← ruby default error: unexpected token "end of file"
 ```

-Missing an `end` keyword is a super common class of Ruby syntax errors,[^curly] and
+Missing an `end` keyword is a super common class of Ruby syntax errors, and
 `dead_end` already works particularly well at reporting them, so it was tempting to
-~~steal~~ reuse either the code or the ideas.
+~~steal~~ reuse either the code or the ideas.[^curly]

 [^curly]:
-  One of my biggest Ruby syntax gripes is that it isn't a curly brace language like C or
+  {^} One of my biggest Ruby syntax gripes is that it isn't a curly brace language like C or
   JavaScript.
 Any sensibly editor will **immediately** insert the matching `}` after first
   typing `{`.
 But most Ruby editors will only insert the `end` matching some statement
   after a full line has been typed and `<Enter>` has been pressed, if anything.
 This means